Transcendent-Tapir/Glamorous-Gladiators/docs/characters.md

 - When your opponent has a range advantage on you
 - When your opponent has a range disadvantage on you

 Be sure to tie your special techniques to your glam.
 If you like to use range and remain untoched, a special technique to retreat while attacking could be useful.
-Or if your glamor is related to strength, the ability to take a large hit and keep going would be thematic.
+Or if your glam is related to strength, the ability to take a large hit and keep going would be thematic.

 Types of Powers to inspire your glam or special techniques:
 - Physically altered bodies